OHDSI/TheBookOfOhdsi/SqlAndR.md

 So although one can query a database that conforms to the CDM without using any OHDSI tools, the recommended path is to use the DatabaseConnector and SqlRender packages.
 This allows queries that are developed at one site to be used at any other site without modification.
 R itself also immediately provides features to further analyse the data extracted from the database, such as performing statistical analyses and generating (interactive) plots.

 In this chapter we first review how to use SqlRender and DatabaseConnector to perform database operations in R in a way that allows the same code to be executed across a range of database platforms.
 If the reader does not intend to use these packages these sections can be skipped.
 In Section \@ref(QueryTheCdm) we discuss how to use SQL (in this case OHDSI SQL) to query the CDM.
 The following section highlight how to use the OHDSI Standardized Vocabulary when querying the CDM.
+We highlight the QueryLibrary, a collection of commonly-used queries against the CDM that is publicly available.
 We close this chapter with an example study estimating incidence rates, and implement this study using SqlRender and DatabaseConnector.

 ## SqlRender {#SqlRender}